Plantar fasciitis massage is one of those treatments for plantar fasciitis pain which we all gravitate to.

 To get started you need to have your shoes off and be sitting on a comfortable chair.

 Next up, grab yourself a round or cylindrical object.
 Personal favourites are a tennis ball (for a soft massage), golf ball (for those who like a deep hard massage), or a rolling pin, cricket stump (hey we’re in Australia!) or baseball bat.
+There’s plenty of options in the foam roller category to purchase as well.

 Roll your foot backwards and forwards, applying enough pressure that you feel the little knots and sore spots give you a small amount of discomfort, but not excruciating pain.